 Pterygiums are found mostly in people that spend long periods of time outdoors.

 Men are more commonly affected than women, and pterygiums tend to occur more frequently in the 20- to 40-year age group.
 Despite being commonly referred to as “surfer’s eye,” pterygiums can be seen in anyone who spends a good deal of time outdoors.
-Those who hold jobs involving outdoor work are at the greatest risk, particularly if they live close to the equator or at higher altitudes such as here in Colorado.
+Those who hold jobs involving outdoor work are at the greatest risk.

 What Are the Symptoms of a Pterygium?